Ahmed0or1/SMART_BOT/README.md

 # SMART_BOT_JS

-# Instructions
+# Description
 In this project,I will create A single-page application (SPA) this app with multiple APIs use dialogflow api and giphy api with function change background Color.

 ## what is the dialogflow?
-it's a wonderful tool for creating chat BOTS provided by Google :)it's completely free.
+It's a wonderful tool for creating chat BOTS provided by Google :)it's completely free.

 ### Step 0